Frequently Asked Questions

 What is your Refund Policy ?

-You may return new, unopened items within 10 days of receipt of product for a full refund (minus your original shipping costs).
+You may return new, unopened, unused items within 3 days of receipt of product for a full refund.
+Return shipping costs are the buyers responsibility.

 We will pay the return shipping costs

 IF the return is a result of a defective product.

 *** Not properly burning your candle according to instructions and not keeping wick trimmed according to directions DOES NOT constitute a defective product***